WildCodeSchool/2209-wns-hopper-leseclairsdegenie-back/README.md

 Everything is dockerized, just install Docker on you host machine then run:

 ```
+for linux and mac :
 docker compose up --build

+for win :
+docker compose -f docker-compose.win.yml up --build
 ```

 To work locally, you should install the NPM dependencies by running: